 The reason why is that -) because

-We mention Stunk and White only because it’s the one we read most recently.
-But, there’s plenty of other great books about writing.
-As we mention in our skill guide on being a better writer, these are some of our favourite reads about writing.
+We mention Stunk and White because it’s the one we read most recently.
+But, there’s many other great books on writing.
+As per our being a better writer guide, here’s a short list of some of the best ones :-

 50 Key Writing Tools* by Roy Peter Clarke